intermine/im-docs/docs/webapp/third-party-tools/jbrowse.rst

   <post-process name="populate-child-features"/>

-See :doc:`post-process </database/database-building/post-processing/index>`_ for details on post-processing.
+See :doc:/database/database-building/post-processing/index` for details on post-processing.

 Install JBrowse
 ~~~~~~~~~~~~~~~~~~~~